Epicguru/InGameWiki/NugetDoc.md

 The wiki mod takes all of the defs added by your mod and discards certain ones, such as _Motes_, _Projectiles_, _Blueprints_ etc.
 However, sometimes you want to tell the mod to ignore a specific def.
 This could be either to hide content from the player, or just because it gives no useful information.

-Suppose that you want to remove the generated page for a def called _MyBoringDef_.
+Suppose that you want to remove the generated page for a def called `MyBoringDef`.
 The steps are as follows:
 1. Go into your `Wiki` folder.
 See [here](https://github.com/Epicguru/InGameWiki/blob/master/ExternalPages.md) for more info on folder structure.
 2. Create a new file called `Exclude.txt`.
 Spelling is imporant!
+3. Open the txt file.
-3. Type the name of the def that you want to exclude.
+4. Type the name(s) of the def that you want to exclude, such as `MyBoringDef`.
 One def name per line.
+5. Save the file.

 Inside the `Excluded.txt` file, blank lines are ignored.
 You can also type comments by starting the line with _//_ such as `// I am a comment`.